lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Method {#method}

-+The data item METHOD in message_1 (see {{asym-msg1-form}}), is an integer specifying the authentication method.
+The data item METHOD in message_1 (see {{asym-msg1-form}}), is an integer specifying the authentication method.
 EDHOC supports authentication with signature or static Diffie-Hellman keys, as defined in the four authentication methods: 0, 1, 2, and 3, see {{fig-method-types}}.
 (Method 0 corresponds to the case outlined in {{background}} where both Initiator and Responder authenticate with signature keys.)

 An implementation may support only a single method.
 The Initiator and the Responder need to have agreed on a single method to be used for EDHOC, see {{applicability}}.